hdogan/titanium-progress-hud-module/README.md

 Installation from Distribution:
 -------------------------------

-1. Grap the zip file from [downloads section](https://github.com/hdogan/titanium-progress-hud-module/downloads).
-2. Copy or unzip the zip file into your Titanium SDK folder.
+Use [gitTio](http://gitt.io/component/do.hi.progress.hud) with `gittio install do.hi.progress.hud` command or download zip file from repository and extract it in SDK or in your project directory.

 Registering Module:
 -------------------